Junaid433/Hecker-CHK/README.md

 You need to change $userId with your own id, however bot will still work but you will be missing admin some functions.

+If you need any help, pm me on telegram.
+My Telegram - @fakehecker